codeaditya/documentation/source/user_manual.rst

     X-Mailgun-Tag               Tag string used for aggregating stats.
 See :ref:`tagging` for more information.
 You can mark a message with several categories by setting multiple ``X-Mailgun-Tag`` headers.
-    X-Mailgun-Campaign-Id       Id of the campaign the message belongs to.
-See :ref:`um-campaign-analytics` for details.
-                                You can assign a message to several campaigns by setting multiple different ``X-Mailgun-Campaign-Id`` headers.
     X-Mailgun-Dkim              Enables/disables DKIM signatures on per-message basis.
                                 Use ``yes`` or ``no``.
     X-Mailgun-Deliver-By        Desired time of delivery.
 See `Scheduling Delivery`_ and